fullmakeralchemist/dataengweather/README.md

 <img src="media/15.png">
 </p>

+## Tutorial of how to setup to create a Lake House in AWS

+I didn't have enough time to add this documentation to the repo but here is the pdf version:

-After there is possible to run the following tutorial [following tutorial](https://github.com/fullmakeralchemist/dataengweather/blob/master/pdf/DE%20Documentacion%20flujo%20csv%20AWS.pdf) to start working with a workflow of data in AWS
+Run the following tutorial [following tutorial](https://github.com/fullmakeralchemist/dataengweather/blob/master/pdf/DE%20Documentacion%20flujo%20csv%20AWS.pdf) to start working with a workflow of data in AWS.

-Challenges I ran into and What I learned
-One of the main challenges was finding how to send data from Arduino directly to AWS.
-As such, there is no documentation about it.
-Currently, the only option available is using one intermediary as it is Raspberry Pi to use it as a channel of obtaining the data automatically but it has a cost getting one and setting it.

-The second main challenge was how many data variables can we read on an Arduino card since only few cards have the capacity to read specific sensors, these cards mostly do not have the necessary sensors to read the necessary pressure, humidity and temperature data.
-In addition, they only have Bluetooth communication, which makes communication with Streamlit difficult.

-Finally, this is the first time I've used AWS API with Streamlit.
-In the end, I learned that whenever you may think that you found no way out, motivation can help you find alternative solutions with these resources.
+The code of the Lambda function can be found in [lambda.py](https://github.com/fullmakeralchemist/dataengweather/blob/master/lambda.py)

 ## Challenges I ran into and What I learned